lightmetrica/lightmetrica-v3/doc/intro.rst

 ..
 General introduction.
 Briefly describe the purpose of this project.

-**Lightmetrica** is a research-oriented rendering framework.
+**Lightmetrica** is a research-oriented renderer.
 The development of the framework is motivated by the goal to provide a practical environment for rendering research and development, where the researchers and developers need to tackle various challenging requirements through the development process.

 ..
 Background and motivation of this project.